SaltyJoss/Basic-CPU-Stack-Java/README.md

 ## INFORMATION

-> ### Quick Note
+> ### Quick Note(s)
 >
 > I am a second year Computer Science student
->
-> This repo used multiple sources to learn about CPU function at low level
+> This repo used multiple sources to learn about CPU function at low level, and is a side project, therefore I update code whenever I remember!
->
 > I am constantly learning, lots of my University modules cover relating concepts
 >
-> This repo is a side project, therefore I update code whenever I remember - Exams hold more importance

 ### The repo: